chbergmann/ngusbterminal/README.md

 # ngusbterminal
-Terminal for FTDI UART devices connected to USB
+Terminal for FTDI UART devices connected to USB.

 For android 3.2 or above with OTG or USB host interface.

-Created for the NG UAVP project.
+Created for the NG UAVP multicopter project, but it is a general terminal app, not only for multicopter control.
 Visit our website: http://ng.uavp.ch

 Author: Christian Bergmann christi@dev.uavp.ch

 NG USB Terminal V1.0